The National Archives (United Kingdom)

 The National Archives (TNA; Yr Archifau Cenedlaethol) is the official national archive of the UK Government, and for England and Wales.
-The National Archives is open to the public and free to visit, and serve as the guardians of documents dating back to over 1,000 years.
+The institution holds documents dating back over 1,000 years, and is open to the public and free to visit.

 The National Archives is a non-ministerial department of the Government of the United Kingdom.
 Its parent department is the Department for Culture, Media and Sport of the United Kingdom of Great Britain and Northern Ireland.
 There are separate national archives at the National Records of Scotland and the Public Record Office of Northern Ireland.

-TNA was formerly four separate organisations: the Public Record Office (PRO), the Historical Manuscripts Commission, the Office of Public Sector Information (OPSI) and His Majesty's Stationery Office (HMSO).
-The Public Record Office still exists as a legal entity, as the enabling legislation has not been modified, and documents held by the institution thus continue to be cited by many scholars as part of the PRO.
+The National Archives was formerly four separate organisations: the Public Record Office (PRO), the Historical Manuscripts Commission, the Office of Public Sector Information (OPSI) and His Majesty's Stationery Office (HMSO).
+The Public Record Office still exists as a legal entity, as the enabling legislation has not been modified, and documents held by the institution thus continue to be cited by some scholars as part of the PRO.
 Since 2008, TNA has also hosted the former UK Statute Law Database, now known as legislation.gov.uk, and since 2022 has hosted a case law database for decisions from superior courts of record since 2003, called "Find Case Law".

-The department is the responsibility of Fiona Twycross, Baroness Twycross, Parliamentary Under-Secretary of State for Museums, Heritage and Gambling, a minister in His Majesty's Government.
+The institution is the responsibility of Fiona Twycross, Baroness Twycross, Parliamentary Under-Secretary of State for Museums, Heritage and Gambling, a minister in His Majesty's Government.

 Location

 The National Archives is based in Kew in the London Borough of Richmond upon Thames in south-west London.
-The building was opened in 1977 as an additional home for the public records, which were held in a building on Chancery Lane.
+TNA's original building designed by John Cecil Clavering was opened by Queen Elizabeth II in 1977 as an additional home for the public records, which were held at the Public Record Office building on Chancery Lane.
 The site was originally a World War I hospital, which was later used by several government departments.
 It is near to Kew Gardens Underground station.

 Until its closure in March 2008, the Family Records Centre in Islington was run jointly by The National Archives and the General Register Office.
-The National Archives has an additional office in Norwich, which is primarily for former OPSI staff.
-There is also an additional record storage facility (DeepStore) in the worked-out parts of Winsford Rock Salt Mine, Winsford, Cheshire.
+TNA has an additional office in Norwich, which is primarily for former OPSI staff.
+There is a record storage facility (DeepStore) in the worked-out parts of Winsford Rock Salt Mine, Winsford, Cheshire.

 History

-The National Archives was created in 2003 by combining the Public Record Office and the Historical Manuscripts Commission and is a non-ministerial department reporting to the Minister of State for digital policy.
+The National Archives was created in 2003 by combining the Public Record Office and the Historical Manuscripts Commission, and is a non-ministerial department reporting to the Minister of State for digital policy.

 On 31 October 2006, The National Archives merged with the Office of Public Sector Information (OPSI), which itself incorporated the former Her Majesty's Stationery Office (HMSO), previously part of the Cabinet Office.
 The name remained The National Archives.